 Finalization of the contract and its preparation for signing shall be responsibility of the PIU.
-The work contracts valued less than €500,000 will be signed by KEEA executive chef, while the work contracts valued above €500,000 will be signed by KEEA executive chef and the Minister of MoED.
-The contracts for goods and services valued at less than €500,000 will be signed by the KEEA executive chef, while the contracts for goods and services above €500,000 will be signed by KEEA executive chef, while the contracts for goods and services above €500,000 will be signed by KEEA executive chef, while the contracts for goods and services above €500,000 will be signed by KEEA executive chef and the Minister of MoED.
-PIU in cooperation with CFO and KEEA executive chef will be responsible for negotiating the contracts, and amending them.
+The work contracts valued less than €500,000 will be signed by the head of Procurement Division, while the work contracts valued above €500,000 will be signed by CAO and the Minister of MoED.
+The contracts for goods and services valued at less than €125,000 will be signed by the Procurement division, while the contracts for goods and services above €125,000 will be signed by CAO and the Minister of MoED.
+PIU in cooperation with CFO and Head of Procurement division will be responsible for negotiating the contracts, and amending them.